lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ### Encoding and processing guidelines

 The following guidelines apply to the encoding and handling of CRED_x and ID_CRED_PSK.
-We use the notation CRED_x to refer to CRED_I or CRED_R.
 Requirements on CRED_x applies both to CRED_I and to CRED_R.

 - If CRED_x is CBOR-encoded, it SHOULD use deterministic encoding as specified in {{Sections 4.2.1 and 4.2.2. of RFC8949}}.
 This ensures consistent identification and avoids interoperability issues due to non-deterministic CBOR variants.